-EPPO Alert list – Grapevine red blotch-associated virus
+EPPO Alert list – Grapevine red blotch virus

-Grapevine red blotch-associated virus (GRBaV) is a newly identified virus of grapevine (Vitis vinifera) and a member of a new genus (Grablovirus) within the family Geminiviridae.
+Grapevine red blotch virus (GRBV) is a newly identified virus of grapevine (Vitis vinifera) and a member of a new genus (Grablovirus) within the family Geminiviridae.
 This virus is associated with red blotch disease that was first reported in California in 2008, and then found in the major grape-growing areas in North America.
-As GRBaV causes an emerging disease which affects the profitability of vineyards by substantially reducing fruit quality and ripening, the EPPO Panel on Phytosanitary Measures suggested its addition to the EPPO Alert List.
+As GRBV causes an emerging disease which affects the profitability of vineyards by substantially reducing fruit quality and ripening, the EPPO Panel on Phytosanitary Measures suggested its addition to the EPPO Alert List.

-Initially, GRBaV was only reported from North America but it has been found in Asia, in the Republic of Korea.
-Although of rather recent description, it is thought that GRBaV has been present in North American vineyards for a long time.
+Initially, GRBV was only known to occur in North America but it was then found in Asia, in the Republic of Korea and India (on symptomless plants in Punjab).
+Recent surveys conducted in Switzerland confirmed the absence of GRBV from Swiss vineyards, but the virus was detected in a grapevine virus collection on 6 accessions (all originating from the USA) which were subsequently destroyed.
+A similar situation was recorded in Italy, where the virus was detected in two table grape accessions in a collection but not in commercial vineyards.
+Although of rather recent description, it is thought that GRBV has been present in North American vineyards for a long time.
 The symptom similarity to leafroll viruses probably explains the delay in recognizing and characterizing the causal agent of red blotch disease.

 EPPO region: absent.

-North America: Canada (Ontario), USA (Arizona, Arkansas, California, Georgia, Idaho, Maryland, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Virginia, Washington).
+North America: Canada (British Columbia, Nova Scotia, Ontario), Mexico, USA (Arizona, Arkansas, California, Georgia, Idaho, Maryland, Missouri, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington).

 On which plants

-Plants for planting of grapevine from countries where GRBaV occurs.
+Plants for planting of grapevine from countries where GRBV occurs.

 Grapevine is a crop of major economic importance in the EPPO region.
-GRBaV has been shown to negatively affect grapevine production and in particular, the quality of the berries.
+GRBV has been shown to negatively affect grapevine production and in particular, the quality of the berries.
 As the epidemiology of red blotch disease remains to be clarified, and in particular the role of possible vectors, the main control measures rely on the use of healthy planting material, and in some cases on the elimination of diseased plants.
-At present, the presence of GRBaV has been confirmed only in North America.
-However, in a study conducted in the National Clonal Germplasm Repository (NCGR) in California, grapevine accessions originating from countries outside North America (including European countries) tested positive for the virus.
-It cannot be concluded from these results that the virus occurs in those countries, but it seems wise that grapevine-growing countries verify the presence or absence of GRBaV in their crops, and eventually include this new virus in certification schemes to prevent its spread.
+In a study conducted in the National Clonal Germplasm Repository (NCGR) in California, grapevine accessions originating from countries outside North America (including European countries) tested positive for the virus.
+It cannot be concluded from these results that the virus occurs in those countries, but it seems wise that grapevine-growing countries verify the presence or absence of GRBV in their crops, and eventually include this new virus in certification schemes to prevent its spread.

 Al Rwahnih M, Rowhani A, Golino DA, Islas CM, Preece JE, Sudarshana MR (2015) Detection and genetic diversity of Grapevine red blotch-associated virus isolates in table grape accessions in the National Clonal Germplasm Repository in California.
 Canadian Journal of Plant Pathology 37(1), 130-135.